 We are starting with a drill, this is one of the easiest things you can learn to use.
 So come one ladies, pick up that drill and lets see what you can build.

 Some of the kits came with nails, and I knew it would be easier to screw them together than use a hammer and nails.
 I needed to pre-drill the starter holes for the screw placement.
-This makes it easier to hold the screws in place and it to eliminate the wood from splitting.
+This makes it easier to hold the screws in place and it helps to eliminate the wood from splitting.

 I also used wood glue when assembling together.
 Once you have the pre-holes drilled, place a line of glue on the wood and screw together.